No-Bullshit-Software/.github/profile/README.md

   3. It makes no bs decisions and values user choice & privacy

 # Our projects
-- A project for animation fans (to be revelaed)
+- A project for animation fans (to be revealed)